 Developing a better desk light

-Through understanding of product composition and material characteristics, he decided, he would create quality products.
-Holding fast to this approach, he spent most of his days in the workshop, seeking through trial and error to resolve new challenges.
+Through understanding of product composition and material characteristics, he decided he would only create high quality products.
+He spent most of his days in the workshop, implementing thorough trial and error to resolve new challenges.

 Determined to create beautiful products